Camp Nou Stadium tours are the best way to live Europe’s largest, most historic football stadium.

 In fact, this Barcelona stadium tour is the second biggest tourist attraction in Catalonia behind the epic Sagrada Familia.

 Here’s everything you need to know about how to visit Nou Camp in one handy guide.

-Camp Nou Stadium Tour Highlights
+Camp Nou Tour Tickets: Where to Buy

 It’s here in this modern and interactive space that you appreciate just how good this club is.